Ke'Bryan Hayes Player Props: Pirates vs. Red Sox

-After going 1-for-4 with an RBI in his most recent game, Ke'Bryan Hayes and the Pittsburgh Pirates take on the Boston Red Sox (who will hand the ball to Nick Pivetta) at 7:10 PM ET on Tuesday.
+On Wednesday, Ke'Bryan Hayes (on the back of going 0-for-4) and the Pittsburgh Pirates play the Boston Red Sox, whose starting pitcher will be Corey Kluber.
+First pitch is at 1:35 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Red Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Red Sox.

 Ke'Bryan Hayes Game Info & Props vs. the Red Sox